 These are a fantastic, sustainable and reusable alternative for plastic wrapping, particularly for cheese, sandwiches, butter (yes, you can take butter, if it’s buried in your pack!) etc. Plus they really make your Instagram pics pop with that rustic chic!

 For example, the flatbread and peanut butter I’m carrying for lunch, and trail mix for snacks, become a fantastic Trail Breakfast Burrito when paired with a banana.
-Similarly, pesto, smoked chicken and semi-dried tomatoes double as both a lunch (on a sandwich) or dinner (with pasta).
+Similarly, pesto, smoked chicken and semi-dried tomatoes doubles as both a lunch (on a sandwich) or dinner (with pasta).
 Powdered milk or coconut milk can be used for a variety of breakfasts, dinners and/or hot drinks.

 You can get powdered/dehydrated versions of milk, eggs, coconut milk, curry paste and tomato paste, which open up a world of options for cooking more conventional meals.
 Get creative!